 In January 2004, the U.S. government partially lifted the ban on imports of Szechuan peppercorn.
 This allowed only the peppercorns that had been heat-treated to kill the bacteria into the country.
 Nonetheless, many people still have trouble finding this elusive spice.

 While most Asian markets carry Szechuan peppercorn, it can still be hard to find.
-The problem is that companies selling the spice use different English names on the packaging.
-Some of these names include dried prickly ash, dehydrated prickly ash, dried peppercorn, flower pepper, Indonesian lemon pepper.
+The problem is that companies selling spice use different English names on the packaging.
+When shopping, look for names like dried prickly ash, dehydrated prickly ash, dried peppercorn, flower pepper, and Indonesian lemon pepper.
 No matter the name, however, Szechuan peppercorn is simple to recognize.
 The distinctive pinkish-red seed husks are sold in clear plastic bags alongside star anise and other Chinese spices and seasonings.

 Chinese Herb Shops

 If you're in Chinatown or have a shop nearby, another option is to stop by a Chinese herb shop.
 Szechuan peppercorn is used in traditional Chinese medicine to relieve pain, stop itching, warm the body core, and kill parasites.
 It may be prescribed by a Traditional Chinese Medicine (TCM) doctor to relieve diarrhea, vomiting, abdominal pain, as well as skin conditions that cause itching.
 You should never self-prescribe any TCM ingredients as they are often combined with other herbs or spices to create a remedy, but purchasing for culinary purposes from an herb shop is just fine.